Why you need a separate business bank account for your small business

 At Tide, we only charge monthly fees if you’re looking for additional services.
-However, if you’re just starting out, it may be more practical to start fee-free as you establish yourself.
+However, if you’re just starting out, it may be more practical to use fee-free banking as you establish yourself.

 Which is why we use a simple pricing structure without monthly fees.
 Here’s how we measure against other industry players:

 With an account like Tide, for example, you’ll be up and running the same day and have your business card with you in less than a week.
-There are no monthly fees, and the features make accounting and bookkeeping a breeze.
+There are no monthly fees, and our features make accounting, invoicing and keeping track of your expenses a breeze.

-Whichever solution you choose, make sure it helps you take your money further and allow you to focus on what you do best: running your business and making it a roaring success.
+Whichever solution you choose to separate your finances, make sure it helps you take your money further and allows you to focus on what you do best: running your business and making it a roaring success.

 Photo by Bruce Mars, published on Pexels